stratis-vip/new-athena-elm/README.md

 4. Add new components:
    * ChampionsComponent
 5. Add new folder Data to keep all data files (for now, news, and champion tips.)
 6. Webpack dev server can't manage urls, so i put in home url "/" the testing component.
 Right now the Champions.

+### 2025-04-28

+1. Add rules data
+2. Create rulesComponent
+3. Webpack dev server current to rules.